-This freedom to make decisions is one of the most appealing aspects of living alone, and one of the things we’re most often told people who live alone most enjoy.
+This freedom to make decisions is one of the most appealing aspects of living alone.
 However that same freedom can become a burden when it extends to every decision, all of the time – especially if you’re not used to it.
 The ‘mental load’ is a term most commonly used to describe the invisible ‘cognitive labour’ involved in keeping a household running – the thinking, planning, organising, doing.
-When you live alone, you carry the entire mental load – we quite often hear about ‘decision fatigue’ as a result of single-handedly being responsible for absolutely everything, all of the time.
+When you live alone, you carry the entire mental load.
+We quite often hear about ‘decision fatigue’ as a result of single-handedly being responsible for absolutely everything, all of the time.

 Part of the secret to living well alone is about learning to manage the mental load and finding ways to take decisions which are right for you without having someone automatically there who you can talk it through with.

 2. I have children / housemates / Airbnb guests / a pet – do I live alone?

 It seems counter-intuitive, but there are a lot of similarities between people who live alone and some groups of people who live with others.
 Very simply, if you are solely carrying the ‘mental load’ and responsible for all decsions about your life once your front door is closed, then you’re absolutely part of our community!